Juhani

 elements.
 From organization's performance point of view "How" is more

-due to the working practices of standardization committees (especially voluntary
+due to the working resources and practices of the standardization committee (especially voluntary

 basis of the experts, many committee experts are not - or no more - directly working